manolol1/WebAudioPlayer/README.md

 # WebAudioPlayer
- A simple HTML audio player.
+ ... is a simple web audio player.

+ ### Features
+ - You can select an audio file and it automatically starts playing.
+ - You can change the volume.